Eximua/solid-ipfs/README.md

 Then you can get IPFS hash list via `<YOURL_SOLID_URL>/ipfs/hash/`.

+If you don't have a solid account, please click [here](https://solid.authing.cn) to register

-In Solid, the path with the suffix inbox is a private data storage area.
-Others are public and profile, all publicly accessible.
-So if you want to privatize the store, use inbox , otherwise you can choose public or profile.
+In Solid, the path with the suffix `inbox` is a private data storage area.
+Others are `public` and `profile`, all publicly accessible.
+So if you want to privatize the store, use `inbox` , otherwise you can choose `public` or `profile`.

 ### Private path example